ryszard/think/README.md

  create mode 100644 go.mod
 ```

-Note that it got the LICENSE text right, which is pretty cool.
+Note that it got the LICENSE text right (I diffed it), which is pretty cool.
 In earlier versions it was trying to download the license from the Internet, but that was obviously problematic for an AI without access to the Internet and a knowledge cutoff.
+I reminded it in the prompt about its limitations.

 ```console
 think> find all the image files in ~/Downloads. copy them to ./images (create it).
 Anonymize the names so that I don't leak information (this is for a demo)